haydenbleasel/next-forge/README.md

   C -->|Organization Membership Invites| D2
 ```

+Google Analytics is also enabled if you create a `NEXT_PUBLIC_GOOGLE_ANALYTICS_ID` environment variable.

 ## Notes

 - If you're deploying on Vercel, I recommend making use of the Team Environment Variables feature.
 Variables used by libraries need to exist in all packages and duplicating them can be a headache.